mrakgr/Trading-Journal/journal_2025.md

 So the system which I will trade now on I'll call the weekly Cascade system.

 It's very similar to what Lance is using with 2-minute bars.

+11:45am.
+Let me go back to the interview.

+12:35pm.
+Done with breakfast.
+Let me put in the order now because the weather is bad.

+12:40pm.
+Put in an OPG order on NBIS for 50 shares.
+And I hear thunder outside so maybe I'll turn everything off.